ChrickeR/chricker.github.io/_posts/assignments/2023-09-03-Aligning_Objectives.md

 Challenges:

+1. Assumptions: We are stuck in old truths and solutions
-1. Risk Aversion: Overcoming the fear of trying new things is essential for innovation to thrive.
+2. Risk Aversion: Overcoming the fear of trying new things is essential for innovation to thrive.
-2. Resource Allocation: Allocating resources, including time and talent, to innovative projects is crucial.
+3. Resource Allocation: Allocating resources, including time and talent, to innovative projects is crucial.
-3. Competitive Pressure: Staying ahead of competitors requires innovation as part of your strategic approach.

-Where to Start and How to Do It:
+Where to Start:

+1. Apply "First Principles Thinking”, This approach enables individuals to question assumptions, break free from traditional norms, and craft innovative solutions.
+See upcoming post.
-1. Start by aligning innovation with your mission and vision: Ensure that your innovation efforts directly contribute to fulfilling your overarching purpose and inspiring future.
+2. Start by aligning innovation with your mission and vision: Ensure that your innovation efforts directly contribute to fulfilling your overarching purpose and inspiring future.
-2. Craft an innovation strategy: Develop high-level plans (strategies) outlining how innovation will support your mission and vision.
 3. Set specific innovation-related goals: These goals should align with your strategies and contribute to fulfilling your mission.
 4. Choose effective innovation tactics: These are the detailed methods for achieving your innovation-related objectives, all in support of your goals.
-5. Implement innovative projects: Execute your plans and tactics to nurture creativity and bring new ideas to life.
-6. Measure key results: Assess the progress and success of your innovation efforts to ensure they align with your mission and vision.
+5. Measure key results: Assess the progress and success of your innovation efforts to ensure they align with your mission and vision.

 *Customer-Centricity:*